LoopSR: Looping Sim-and-Real for Lifelong Policy Adaptation of Legged Robots: Experiments

 \subsection{Sim-to-Sim Experiment}

 \textbf{Overview.} Although simulation settings cannot perfectly replicate real-world complexities, they offer a controlled environment for conducting statistical experiments, facilitating comparisons when direct real-world computation is impractical.
-We leverage IsaacGym \cite{IsaacGym} for training and simulation, which provides implementations of various terrains.
-The training code is developed based on \cite{rudin2022massive}.
+We leverage IsaacGym \cite{IsaacGym} for training and simulation, and the training code is developed based on \cite{rudin2022massive}.

-The experiment consists of two primary phases.
-The first phase is pretraining in the training environment, where 4,096 robots are simulated across five distinct terrains (upward/downward slopes/stairs and flat ground), training in parallel for 30,000 iterations, with 24 simulation steps per iteration.
-The second phase involves data collection and continual training in a testing environment chosen from three terrains, each with three difficulty levels, defined by parameters of inclination, step height, and obstacle height, respectively (see Table~\ref{table:sim-terrain}).
-Privileged knowledge is not accessed in the testing environment to simulate real-world conditions better.
-Each policy is trained on $1e5$ steps of collected data, equivalent to half an hour in a real-world experiment.
+Referred to Sec.~\ref{sec:overall}, the experiment consists of pertaining and adaptation stages.
+During pretraining, 4,096 robots are simulated across five distinct terrains (upward/downward slopes/stairs and plain), training in parallel for 30,000 iterations, with 24 simulation steps per iteration.
+During adaptation, data is collected in a testing environment chosen from three terrains, each with three difficulty levels (details see Table~\ref{table:sim-terrain}), where the environment with the highest difficulty is an out-of-distribution one.
+Privileged knowledge is not accessed in the testing environment to better simulate real-world conditions.

+In general, LoopSR runs $100$ sim-to-real loops for each testing environment.
+In each loop, we collect $1e3$ steps in the testing environment and train 500 iterations in the newly constructed training environment.
+In total, each policy is trained on $1e5$ steps of collected data, equivalent to half an hour in a real-world experiment.
+For a fair comparison, all baselines share the same total training iterations of 80,000.
 During evaluations, robots are commanded to walk forward at a velocity of $v_x^{cmd}=1.0m/s$ to assess their maximum performance.
 The reward functions follow \cite{rudin2022massive} and are averaged across simulation steps.
-LoopSR takes out $100$ sim-to-real loops for each terrain during simulation experiments.